aparkening/tea_tastes/development_process.md

 Tea Tastes is a place write down and share thoughts about teas.
 Features:
 - Anyone can view tea tasting notes, teas, tea shops, and users.
 - Authenticated users can create, edit, and delete their own tea notes, as well as any teas and shops.
-- Notes are related to users and teas, and teas are related to shops, so it's easy to view all teas in a shop, all notes in a shop, all teas from a specific user, etc.
+- Notes are related to users and teas, and teas are related to shops, so it's easy to view all teas in a shop, all notes in a shop, all notes from a specific user, etc.
 - Teas are browse-able by additional attributes, such as category, region, and country.

 ### Page Structure